Muskegon County Airport: History

-According to the OAG, four airlines were serving Muskegon in late 1989 including American Eagle (airline brand) operating five daily nonstops from Chicago O'Hare with Short 360 turboprops on behalf of American Airlines via a code sharing agreement, Midwest Express Connection operated by Skyway Airlines with service on behalf of Midwest Express (which subsequently changed its name to Midwest Airlines) with four nonstops every weekday from Milwaukee flown with Beechcraft 1900 commuter propjets, Midway Connection operating on behalf of Midway Airlines (1976-1991) with five nonstops every weekday from Chicago Midway Airport flown with Dornier 228 commuter turboprops, and Northwest Airlink operated by Mesaba Airlines on behalf of Northwest Airlines via a code sharing agreement with three nonstops every weekday from Detroit flown with Fairchild Swearingen Metroliner commuter turboprops.
+According to the OAG, four airlines were serving Muskegon in late 1989 including American Eagle operating five daily nonstops from Chicago O'Hare with Short 360 turboprops on behalf of American Airlines via a code sharing agreement, Midwest Express Connection operated by Skyway Airlines with service on behalf of Midwest Express (which subsequently changed its name to Midwest Airlines) with four nonstops every weekday from Milwaukee flown with Beechcraft 1900 commuter propjets, Midway Connection operating on behalf of Midway Airlines (1976–1991) with five nonstops every weekday from Chicago Midway Airport flown with Dornier 228 commuter turboprops, and Northwest Airlink operated by Mesaba Airlines on behalf of Northwest Airlines via a code sharing agreement with three nonstops every weekday from Detroit flown with Fairchild Swearingen Metroliner commuter turboprops.
 By the spring of 1995, three airlines were serving the airport including American Eagle operating four daily nonstops from Chicago O'Hare with Saab 340 turboprops, Midwest Express Connection flying Beechcraft 1900s with three nonstops operated every weekday from Milwaukee plus one nonstop flown every weekday from both Flint and Lansing, and Northwest Airlink operated by Mesaba Airlines with five nonstops every weekday from Detroit flown with Metroliners.
 In 2005, Northwest Airlink operated by Mesaba was operating three daily nonstop flights to Detroit with Saab 340s while Midwest Connect (which was formerly Midwest Express Connection) operated by Skyway Airlines was flying four nonstops every weekday to Milwaukee with Beechcraft 1900s.

 Muskegon County Airport was the recipient of both the 2007-2008 and 2008-2009 Balchen/Post Awards for outstanding achievement in snow and ice control in the small commercial service airport category.

 Midwest Connect, operating code sharing service on behalf of Midwest Airlines, discontinued service to Milwaukee (MKE), effective September 2008.
-Also in September, the airport was awarded a $650,000 federal Small Community Air Service grant to restore nonstop flights to Chicago-O'Hare International Airport.
+Also in September, the airport was awarded a $650,000 federal Small Community Air Service grant to restore nonstop flights to Chicago O'Hare International Airport.
 On July 15, 2009, Mesaba Airlines petitioned the DOT for federal Essential Air Service (EAS) subsidies to continue operating scheduled passenger service into Muskegon as well as seven other communities.
 Per DOT procedure, bids were opened for proposals for passenger service to these cities by all interested air carriers.
 For Muskegon, SkyWest Airlines submitted a bid to provide service to Chicago which required less than half the annual subsidy that Mesaba had proposed in order to continue its service to Detroit.
 SkyWest was selected in November 2009, and began service on February 12, 2010, replacing Mesaba.
-SkyWest initially operated under a two-year contract for the service but continues to currently provide flights to Chicago O'Hare with Canadair CRJ200 regional jets operating as United Express on behalf of United Airlines via a code sharing agreement.
+SkyWest initially operated under a two-year contract for the service and was operating flights to Chicago O'Hare with Canadair CRJ200 regional jets operating as United Express on behalf of United Airlines via a code sharing agreement; however, SkyWest then ended all United Express service to Muskegon.